Richard Marsh, Baron Marsh: Chairman of British Rail

 He left the House of Commons in 1971 to become Chairman of the British Railways Board, a position he held until 1976.
 On leaving British Rail, he was knighted, and became chairman of the Newspaper Publishers' Association (NPA).
 The first chairman of the NPA to come from outside of the industry, he served until 1990.
 He also held the chairmanships of the British Iron and Steel Consumers' Council from 1977 to 1982 and of Allied Investments Ltd from 1977 to 1981.
 He was also a member of a number of quangoes, held directorships in several private companies and was chairman of TV-am from 1983 to 1984.

-Joins Conservatives
+Supports Conservatives

 In 1978 he announced that he had become a supporter of Margaret Thatcher, who had been his shadow counterpart when he was Minister of Transport, and intended to vote Conservative at the forthcoming general election, held in 1979.
 He was one of a group of ex-Labour politicians who defected to support the Conservatives in the 1979 election.

 Peerage

-Thatcher won the election, and she created him a life peer as Baron Marsh, of Mannington in the County of Wiltshire on 15 July 1981.
+Thatcher won the election, and she created him a life peer in the 1981 Birthday Honours with the Letters Patent issued giving his style and title as Baron Marsh, of Mannington in the County of Wiltshire on 15 July 1981.
 He then sat in the House of Lords as a Crossbench peer.